| Activities

 (Université de Montréal) was held on November 7th 2002 at the Université de

 Montréal.
-It was organised to launch Bruno Théret's new book.
+It was organised to launch Bruno Théret's new book. * L'Union

 européenne et les régions à compétences législatives.
 Lecture by Dr. Laura Huici, Department de Dret i